lxs602/Chinese-Mandarin-Dictionaries/README.md

 For example, searching for "企望" (hope) will show all verses with this word, and the matching English translation.
 <br><br>
 <b>Compilation</b>
 <br>Segmentation was with <a href=https://github.com/voidism/pywordseg>pywordseg</a> (with thanks to the project author), using ELMo, and with CC-CEDICT and a <a href=https://github.com/guoshengkang/Bible-Word-Statistics/tree/master/output_file_tf>Chinese word list</a>.  <b>This dictionary was made with automatic word segmentation, and not humanly checked, so there will be errors.
-Please let me know if you find any. <br><br>To avoid errors converting from traditional to simplified, the traditional and simplified versions of the CUV were  segmented separately.
+Please let me know if you find any.</b> <br><br>To avoid errors converting from traditional to simplified, the traditional and simplified versions of the CUV were  segmented separately.
 However, This may mean some mistakes are present in one version and not the other.

 The concordance was generated using <a href=https://github.com/lostchristmas0/word_line_concordance_application>word_line_concordance_app</a>, by lostchristmas0.
 <br>